 Niger entry requirements for Cameroon passport holders

 Cameroonian passport holders need a visa to enter Niger.
-You must arrange this before you travel — there is no visa-on-arrival option.
-Plan ahead, as processing can take a couple of weeks.
+You must arrange this before you travel — there is no visa-on-arrival option, and Niger does not offer an eVisa for Cameroonian citizens.
+Plan ahead and apply through the nearest Nigerien embassy or consulate.

 Entry requirements